This post may contain affiliate links. Please read our disclosure policy.

 How To Make Zucchini Noodles With Shrimp

-- Cook the Shrimp: Melt 1 tablespoon of butter in a skillet over medium-high heat.
-Add the garlic and cook for 30 seconds.
-Add the shrimp and cook for 1–2 minutes per side, until pink and opaque.
-Transfer the shrimp to a bowl and cover to keep warm.
+- Cook the shrimp.
+Melt 1 tablespoon of butter in a skillet over medium-high heat.
+Add the garlic and cook for about 30 seconds, just until you can smell it.
+Add the shrimp and cook 1 to 2 minutes per side, until they turn pink and opaque.
+Move the shrimp to a bowl and cover to keep them warm.

 Expert Tips